-G201 Service Learning in Chemistry (1 cr.)
-Prerequisite: C117.
+CHEM-X 170 Chemistry Community Outreach Seminar (1 cr.)
+P: C117-C127 or C105-C125.
+C: Current enrollment in another chemistry course.
 Students will work within the community to foster interest, knowledge, and appreciation in the sciences.
 Assignments will include the preparation and execution of demonstrations and in class lessons at the primary and secondary school levels.
-May be repeated for a maximum of 3 credit hours.